Abdominal Wall Hernia Surgery

 Whilst groin and umbilical hernias are very common and easily treated, sometimes they can be left without treatment.
 However, they can get bigger, cause pain and cause can lead tobowel obstruction so your surgeon will discuss the various treatment options with you.

-Repair can be done using a surgical mesh, which addresses the defect without tension.
-Patients experience a lot less pain, quicker recovery time and a lower failure rate.
-Most operations are done in under an hour, and patients are allowed to go home the same day.
-The operation can be done either by open surgery or using more modern keyhole (laparoscopic) techniques.
+Modern surgical techniques mean that pPatients experience a lot less pain, quicker recovery time and a lower failure rate than they did in the past.
+Most operations are done in under an hour, and patients are able to go home on the same day as the surgery.

 Symptoms include pain and the feeling that something has given way, followed by the development of a lump over the following few days or weeks.
 Often, they develop following unfamiliar strenuous activity.
 The lump typically gets bigger with coughing.